Educational sessions are denoted as one of the following based on presenters’ view of their content:

 25529.
 The Role of Corporate Credit Ratings I

-Speakers: Paul Hsi, S&P Global Market Intelligence; and Scott Cassie, Fitch Ratings
+Speakers: Paul Hsi, S&P Global Market Intelligence; and Michael Weaver, Fitch Ratings

 With the emergence of BIG DATA, there are many tools and resources available to assist credit professionals with qualifying and quantifying the risk associated with their portfolios.
 In this session, the role that a corporate credit rating can play in the risk decision process will be explored along with an explanation of how a credit rating differs from a credit score.
 Join representatives from the leading ratings companies to learn about how and what data they use to generate a credit rating for a company or country and how this industry is changing to improve their models.